Armed Forces Covenant

 - special consideration is appropriate in some cases, especially for those who have given most such as the injured and the bereaved

 Career Transition Partnership (CTP) are the MoD's official provider of resettlement services to those leaving the Armed Forces and help thousands of Service leavers successfully transition from the military to civilian life each year.
-Find out further information about CTP and how it can benefit many individual's lives by downloading the information and fact sheet.

 View more information on the benefits of the Armed Forces Covenant.